 Every applicant must submit the following material to the Graduate Admissions Office:

 - Application (online version preferred since it allows you to upload all other required materials.)

 - Transcripts from all previous academic work

-- 2 recent letters of recommendation from those familiar with the applicant's academic work or life long learning and speak to your ability to complete graduate level education.
+- 2 recent letters of recommendation from those familiar with the applicant's academic work or life long learning.
+Letters should speak to the applicant's ability to complete graduate level education.
 Discursive letters preferred.

 - Curriculum vitae or resume

 - Personal statement, which should address the question: "Why have you decided to pursue a concentration in Health Care Ethics?"
-The personal statement should be between 2-4 double spaced pages (500 - 1000 words).
+The personal statement should be between 2 and 4 double spaced pages (500 - 1000 words).

-Additionally, we reserve the right to request additional materials as required.
+Additionally, we may request additional materials as required.
 For example, current employees of the university are expected to provide a letter of support from their direct supervisor.